 - Test Print First: Before you print your entire galleries worth of prints, be sure to test the company you will use.
 Instead of taking my word, or someone else’s for that matter, find three companies you want to print on metal with.
 Order the same print from all of them at 8×10.
 Look at the small prints, compare their quality, hanging method, and durability and then decide.

 - All Metal Prints are not created Equal: I have printed with several companies, my favorites are listed below, but the worst of the worst has got to be InkDoodle.
 I printed with them because they were running a promotion, three metal prints for $10 or something, it was cheap, I don’t remember exactly how much.
 So I tested them out with six prints.
 It took two months to receive them, and the final result was horrible.
 Very thin metal, horrible ink to print application (it looked like a pointillist painting), and the corners were so sharp I nearly cut my finger when I opened the package.On the flip side of the spectrum, my favorite place to print with is Metal Mouth Prints.
 The quality is superb, the presentation is incredible, and the attention to detail Ben Gasser (the head printer of Metal Mouth) puts into every print is just on point.
 They are clearly at the high end of the spectrum, but reasonably so.

-This was not planned at all, but Ben Gasser of Metal Mouth Prints saw the live event and wanted to offer anyone on f64 Academy a 30% off coupon for the entire month of August on all orders over $100.
+This was not planned at all, but Ben Gasser of Metal Mouth Prints saw the live event and wanted to offer anyone on f64 Academy a 20% off coupon on all orders over $100.
 Awesome deal.